wp-plugins/ads-wp-site-count/readme.txt

 Display a site counter with graphic or text on widget or on blog.

 == Description ==
-This plugin shows a graphic counter of hits from users.
+This plugin shows a graphic visitor counter.
-Display the counter as dynamic image or text on widget or blog.
+Display the counter as dynamic image or text on sidebar widget or blog.
 You can set many options for hit and cleanup.
-This plu-in support the German and/or English language.
+This plugin supports German and/or English language.
 Not designed for multi-pages.
 You can try it without warranty.

-Dieses Plugin zeige einen graphischen Zähler mit der anzahl zugriffe auf Ihre Seite.
+Dieses Plugin zeige einen graphischen Besucher Zähler.
-Der Zähler erscheint als dynamische Bild oder als Text in Ihrer Seitenbar oder Blog.
+Der Zähler erscheint als dynamische Bild oder als Text in Ihrer Seitenleiste oder im Blog.
-Sie kön diverse Optionen einstellen.
+Sie können diverse Optionen einstellen.
-Das Plug-In ist auf Deutsch und/oder Englisch verfügbar Nicht ausgelegt für Multiseiten.
+Das Plugin ist auf Deutsch und/oder Englisch verfügbar.
+Nicht ausgelegt für Multiseiten.
 Sie können es versuchen, ohne Garantie.

 == Installation ==